jagrvargen/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 ## 1-trim_me_down.py - An exercise in slicing columns from a 2D matrix.

 ## 2-size_me_please.py - A function that calculates the shape of a matrix.

+## 3-flip_me_over.py - A function that returns the transpose of a 2D matrix.